 If the tax UBO’s share ownership in the licence holding company is changed as a result of the sale/transfer of shares transaction, the transaction is considered as an 'indirect sale/transfer of the rights', and it is subject to CIT in Mongolia.

 Importantly, a tax obligation is imposed on the legal entity holding such rights, but not the person who earns the income from the transaction.

 Assessing taxable income

-In general, taxable income shall be assessed based on the value of rights pro-rated to the number of shares or percentage of participation that are transferred from a right-holding entity or its ultimate holders.
-For the purpose of certainty, the Ministry of Finance passed the Decrees No. 379 and 380, dated 25 December 2017, which set the following methodologies to assess taxable income:
+In general, taxable income shall be assessed based on the value of rights pro-rated to the number of shares or percentage of participation that are transferred from a right-holding entity or its UBOs.
+For the purpose of certainty, the Ministry of Finance passed the Decrees No. 303 and 302, dated 31 December 2019, which set the following methodologies to assess taxable income: